Remote career navigation hub

 How to spot legitimate remote jobs

 Remote-job search is noisy because scammers know convenience sells.
-The safest path is to evaluate the role category first, then the employer, then the offer details.
+Evaluate the role category first, then the employer, then the offer details.

 • Clear employer identity, normal interview flow, and no upfront payment requests.